learnwithprayag/springboot-demo/README.md

 | 9    | Use artifact    | Add `<dependency>` + `<repository>` in POM              |

 ---
-Ah!
-That’s because **GitHub recently moved GHCR (GitHub Container Registry) packages out of the “Packages” tab for repos**.
-Now:

-* For **Docker/OCI images** pushed to GHCR, the **Packages tab in the repo UI will often be empty**.
-* GHCR images are visible in your **user or organization packages page**, not always directly in the repo.

----

 ### How to check the image